Tverberg's theorem and graph coloring: Decomposing graphs

-Our goal in preparation of Section~\ref{sec:equi} and the equivariant topology, is to prove that cartesian products $G\square K_q$ are $\mathtt{VD}_k$ for as high $k$ as possible.
-There is a procedure for general $G$ that is not strong enough for the products of interest, but since our approach builds on it, we explain it.
-First we need a lemma that in the simplicial complex setting is due to Ziegler \cite{ziegler1994}. \begin{lemma} If $G$ has an isolated vertex $v$ and $G\setminus v$ is $\mathtt{VD}_{k-1}$, then $G$ is $\mathtt{VD}_k.$ \end{lemma} \begin{proof} We prove this by induction on the number of vertices of $G$.
-If $G$ has only isolated vertices then we are done.
+Our goal in preparation of Section~\ref{sec:equi} and the equivariant topology, is to prove that graphs are $\mathtt{VD}_k$ for as high $k$ as possible.
+There is a procedure that is not strong enough, but since our approach builds on it, we explain it.
+First we need a lemma that in the simplicial complex setting is due to Ziegler \cite{ziegler1994}.
+The lemma needed is a special case of Proposition~\ref{prop:disjointunion}. \begin{lemma} If $G$ has an isolated vertex $v$ and $G\setminus v$ is $\mathtt{VD}_{k-1}$, then $G$ is $\mathtt{VD}_k.$ \end{lemma}